sureshalagarsamy/checklist/README.md

 * colors should be in capital letters
 * braces should be opened and closed in a proper manner.
 For ex.,
+* colors should be in short-hand format if possible. #DDD, #FFF, #333

 ```css
 div1 {
        border: 1px solid #DDD;